Farndon, Cheshire: History

 The area was inhabited during the Roman occupation of Britain.
 Archaeological assessments in the village have concluded there was a Roman villa in the area or even a small military outpost.

-Edward the Elder, King of the Anglo-Saxons, died in the ancient parish of Farndon in AD 924, shortly after quelling a revolt of an alliance of Mercians and Welshmen.
+Edward the Elder, King of the Anglo-Saxons, died in the ancient parish of Farndon in 924, shortly after quelling a revolt of an alliance of Mercians and Welshmen.
 This involved Edward successfully taking Chester from the occupying Mercians and Welshmen, and then re-garrisoning it, and this happened shortly before his death.
 Up to the 14th century, Farndon also included the chapelry of Holt in Denbighshire, Wales.

 Referenced in the Domesday Book as Ferentone, the settlement consisted of 34 households.
 Ownership was divided between the Bishop of Chester (Robert de Limesey) and Bigot de Loges (from Les Loges in France).

 Some historians believe that Farndon was the location of the first ever competitive horse race with riders, in a local field on the banks of the River Dee.
 Nearby Chester Racecourse is said to be the oldest racecourse in Britain.

 During the English Civil War, Farndon was the scene of bitter fighting over the Bridge that was controlling access to Chester from Wales.
 There is a fine memorial window in the parish church to the Civil War Royalists.
+The village suffered damage during this period.
+The Church of St Chad, a grade II* listed building, was largely rebuilt during the 17th century and restored in the 19th century.

 The village was at one time renowned for its strawberries, which were grown in the surrounding fields.
 This is no longer the case.
 The nearest fields are now in Holt.

+The Barnston Estate provides housing and indirect employment for a number of people in the Farndon area.
+The Estate is managed by Edward Barnston.

 Governance

+Farndon's local governance is provided by a parish council which maintains facilities and hosts events within the village.
+The local Farndon Community Club also provides social and sport activities, and promotes local events such as bonfire nights and themed quiz nights.

 There is an electoral ward that has the same name.
 This ward stretches from Saighton in the north to Church Shocklach in the south.
 The total population of this ward at the 2011 census was 4,011.

+Community

+The local community has hosted a soapbox derby charity event for the last four years.
+The event so far has raised £167,500 for the Hospice of the Good Shepherd, a charity located in Chester which cares for people, and other local organisations such as the Farndon Memorial Hall, Holt community gardeners and local primary schools.
+Competitors enter handmade karts and outfits and race down the village hill in front of spectators.